 “They asked me how I felt about it,” Bryant said, recalling his meeting with Swinney.
 “I was like, ‘I’m not discrediting Trevor.
 He’s doing everything asked of him, but on my side of it, I feel like I haven’t done anything to not be the starter.
 I’ve been here.
 I’ve waited my turn.
 I’ve done everything y’all have asked me to do, plus more.
 I’ve never been a distraction.
 I’ve never been in trouble with anything.’
 To me, it was kind of a slap in the face.”

-Bryant signed with Clemson in 2014 after an All-State career at Wren High School.
+After an All-State career at Wren High School, Bryant signed with Clemson.
 He appeared in 12 games through his first two seasons at Clemson, as he had to wait for his time behind Deshaun Watson.
-Bryant seized the starting role in 2017.
+The starting role was seized by Bryant in 2017.
 He became the third native South Carolinian to start at quarterback for Clemson through the last 100 years.
 He led the Tigers to a Palmetto Bowl victory, an Atlantic Coast Conference Championship, and an appearance in the College Football Playoff.
 Bryant accrued 4,300 yards of total offense and 32 touchdowns through 30 career games, compiling a 16-2 record as a starter.

 The demotion fell at a favorable point on the schedule for Bryant.
 The NCAA loosened its restrictions on red-shirting this season.
 Players can now appear in a maximum of four games without sacrificing a year of eligibility.
 If Bryant played a single snap against Syracuse, his college career would be over in January.
 By withdrawing from the remainder of the season, he will be eligible to play immediately at another program next year.